 Prisons of Kessel: You're escorting a fragile shuttle through incredibly hostile territory filled to the brim with missile turrets that will waste your X-wing when they're not wasting your escort.

 Battle of Endor: How bad is it?

-Waves upon waves of TIE Interceptors, complete with the infamous Darth Bob AI, an Escort Mission where you have to chase after TIE Bombers (who will merrily concussion-missile you into next Tuesday if you try to take them out before they split up, and are nearly impossible to find afterwards even with your targeting computer).
+Waves upon waves of TIE Interceptors, complete with the infamous Darth Bob AI, an Escort Mission where you have to chase after TIE Bombers (who will happily goMacrosson you if you try to take them out before they split up, and are nearly impossible to find afterwards even with your targeting computer).

 And in case that wasn't enough, the game dumps two Star Destroyers on you at the end, and unlike Razor Rendezvous above, you're probably not using a ship equipped to handle them like the B-Wing.
 Oh, and you can only die three times.
 Have fun.

 Rogue Leader's Strike At The Core.
 Seriously, it's the trench run minus vertical clearance and constantly changing dimensions.
 You reach the core, then do it all again, but this time without decelerating or you fry.